CenterForOpenScience/osf.io/README-docker-compose.md

   - `$ docker-compose up requirements requirements_mfr requirements_wb`

     _NOTE: When the various requirements installations are complete these containers will exit.
-You should only need to run these containers after pulling code or if you update the python requirements._
+You should only need to run these containers after pulling code that changes python requirements or if you update the python requirements._

 2. Start Core Component Services
   - `$ docker-compose up elasticsearch postgres tokumx`